AryanVBW/ParrotSecurityOsForAndroid/README.md

 Enjoy the comprehensive features of Parrot Security OS, spanning ethical hacking tools, penetration testing utilities, and a robust set of security-focused applications.
 ## User-Friendly GUI:
 Experience the convenience of a graphical user interface (GUI) optimized for Termux, ensuring an intuitive and accessible Parrot Security OS experience on your Android device.
+## 👩‍💻Powerful CLI:
-- Powerful CLI: For users who prefer the command line, our repository provides a rich set of tools through the command-line interface (CLI), enabling advanced users to leverage the full potential of Parrot Security OS.
+For users who prefer the command line, our repository provides a rich set of tools through the command-line interface (CLI), enabling advanced users to leverage the full potential of Parrot Security OS.
+## 🔥Official and Up-to-Date:
-- Official and Up-to-Date: Rest assured with the authenticity of the Parrot Security OS distribution, as this repository is the official source for Termux integration.
+Rest assured with the authenticity of the Parrot Security OS distribution, as this repository is the official source for Termux integration.
 Regular updates ensure that you have access to the latest security tools and improvements.